Skip to main content

 * It was the first major international youth competition featuring a unified Germany and Russia following seismic political changes.

-* Argentina’s U-20 side was serving a two-year suspension from FIFA tournaments after players reacted violently to a 3-0 defeat against Portugal at the 1991 finals, verbally abusing officials and showing indiscipline on the pitch.
+* Argentina’s U-20 side was serving a two-year suspension from FIFA tournaments after players reacted violently to a 3-0 defeat against Portugal at the 1991 edition, verbally abusing officials and showing indiscipline on the pitch.

 * Europe’s six representatives came via the 1992 UEFA U-18 Championship: winners Turkey, runners-up Portugal, semi-finalists Norway and England, plus play-off winners Germany and Russia.

-Joy for Hosts and Selecao
+Joy for The Hosts and Selecao

 The 1993 edition delivered success for both the hosts and Brazil.
 Australia once again reached the semi-finals, matching their achievement of 1991.
 Despite finishing runners-up in their group, Craig Moore and his teammates eliminated Uruguay 2-1 in the quarter-finals before falling to the young Selecao in the last four and later losing to England in the third-place play-off.